-For the most part, lifestyle risk factors such as diet and exercise play a very small role (if any) in childhood cancer risk, even though they are important in adult cancers.
-Some studies have suggested that a mother drinking a lot of alcohol during pregnancy may increase the risk of leukemia in her child, but not all studies have found such a link.
+Lifestyle risk factors such as diet and exercise play a very small role (if any) in childhood cancer risk, even though they are important in adult cancers.
+Some studies have suggested that a mother drinking a lot of alcohol during pregnancy might increase the risk of leukemia in her child, but not all studies have found such a link.

 Environmental risk factors

 Environmental risk factors are things around us such as radiation and certain chemicals, which increase the risk of getting diseases like leukemia.

 Exposure to high levels of radiation is a risk factor for childhood leukemia.

 It is not known how much risk there might be when children are exposed to lower levels of radiation, such as from x-rays or CT scans.
 Any increase in risk is likely to be small, but to be safe, most doctors do not order these tests for pregnant women or children unless they are really needed.

 Exposure to chemo drugs and certain other chemicals